-A warning chime sounds if the driver door is opened while the ignition is off and the exterior lamps are on.
+A warning chime sounds if the driver door is opened while the vehicle is off and the exterior lamps are on.

-Headlamp High/ Low-Beam Changer
+Headlamp High/Low-Beam Changer

-D: Push the turn signal lever away from you and release, to turn the high beams on.
+$\overline{\equiv}D$ : Push the turn signal lever away from you and release, to turn the high beams on.
 To return to low beams, push the lever again or pull it toward you and release.